C2FO/comb/docs-md/promise.md

 ###Catching Errors

-Chain also allows you to catch errors so you can handle them successfully
+Chain also allows you to catch errors so you can handle them successfully.

 ```
 new Promise().callback()